Taonga pūoro: Pūrerehua

-The Pūrerehua can be made of bone, wood or stone, they are blade-like and swing on a long cord producing a loud, deep whirling that can be heard from a distance.
-A rapid spinning motion will start the music of the Purerehua'a song as it rotates and flutters.
+The pūrerehua can be made of bone, wood or stone, they are blade-like and swing on a long cord producing a loud, deep whirling that can be heard from a distance.
+A rapid spinning motion will start the music of the pūrerehua's song as it rotates and flutters.
 Uses vary from luring lizards, summoning rain, communicating and attracting a soul mate.

 Poi awhiowhio

-This Maori musical instrument was used as a bird lure.
+This Māori musical instrument was used as a bird lure.
 It was made by hollowing a gourd, drilling holes on either side and attaching a cord by which it could be swung around the head creating a whistling, chattering voice that attracted birds.

-lamellophones
+Lamellophones

 Rōria

-The Rōria is a lamellophone, involving a small piece of flexible wood which is held in the mouth and plucked, to create a sound that modulated how spoken words and songs sounded.
+The rōria is a lamellophone, involving a small piece of flexible wood which is held in the mouth and plucked, to create a sound that modulated how spoken words and songs sounded.
 The instrument was often made from mamaku bark.